yoonghm/Examples/Raspberry_Pi/RPi3.md

   id_str="home"  # Optional string to identify the network configuration }

-# The configuration below is for WPA/WPA2 Enterprise WiFi network for NPWirelessx
+# The configuration below is for WPA2 Enterprise WiFi network for NPWirelessx
 # You may encrypt the password field (in double quotation) with md4
 #   1. Comment out password with '#' in front of password
 #   2. Generate MD4 hashed password using the following command
 #     echo -n 'secret_password' | iconv -t utf16le | openssl md4
-#   3. Copy the generated encrypted passphrase into psk.
+#   3. Copy the generated MD4 encrypted password into password after 'hash:'.
 Do not enclosure it with double quotation
 network={
   ssid="NPWirelessx"
   key_mgmt=WPA-EAP
   eap=PEAP
   identity="user_id"  # Replace it with your user id
   # password="secret_password"
-  password=hash:7da534016188e561da0546d3e8bf04de
+  password=hash:7da534016188e561da0546d3e8bf04dead213  # Replace this value with MD4 encrypted password
   phase1="peaplabel=0"
   phase2="auth=MSCHAPV2"
   priority=0     # Optional configuration: Lower value takes precedence